Caroline Boissier-Butini: Early life

-During travels to Paris and London in 1818, she heard some of the foremost pianists of her day including Johann Baptist Cramer, Marie Bigot de Morogues, Charles Mayer, Henri Bertini, and Frédéric Kalkbrenner.
-Apparently, she found her encounters with Cramer and Kalkbrenner in London particularly instructive.
+During her travels to Paris and London in 1818, she heard some of the foremost pianists of her day, including Johann Baptist Cramer, Marie Bigot de Morogues, Charles Mayer, Henri Bertini, and Frédéric Kalkbrenner.
+She found her encounters with Cramer and Kalkbrenner in London particularly instructive.

-As a pianist, her repertory included music by the "ancient masters" Scarlatti, Handel and Bach, then Haydn and Mozart, reaching to the "moderns" of her day including Beethoven, Field, Weber, Meyerbeer, Berlioz und Liszt.
+As a pianist, her repertoire included music by the "ancient masters" Scarlatti, Handel, and Bach, then Haydn and Mozart, reaching to the "moderns" of her day including Beethoven, Field, Weber, Meyerbeer, Berlioz und Liszt.

-Both as pianist and composer, she was well known in the social and artistic circles of Geneva.
+She was well-known in the social and artistic circles of Geneva as both a pianist and a composer.
 She once noted in her diary: "J'ai un tiers consacré de ma vie à la musique" ("I have a third of my life dedicated to music"; journal no. 3, probably 1806).
 She died in Prégny, near Geneva, aged 49.